 (B) Wet-Activated Evaporative Cooling Clothing

-A sister-category to (A), there are some apparel products (i.e. shirts, caps, wristband wraps, towels, etc.) that are designed to be wetted or submerged in water then rung out.
+A sister-category to (A), there are some apparel products (i.e. shirts, caps, wristband wraps, towels, etc.) that are designed to get wet, be wetted, or submerged in water then rung out.

-The material is designed with similar characteristics to (A) items, and requires airflow to initiate the evaporation & cooling effect.
+The material is designed with similar characteristics to (A) items, and requires airflow to initiate the evaporation and notably experience the cooling effect.

 There are also enthusiast-centric products, such as the REV’IT!
 Liquid Cooling Vest (link) for motorcyclists.